OPS-E2E-PPE/VBA-Docs/api/Word.Application.HangulHanjaDictionaries.md

 ## Syntax

 _expression_. `HangulHanjaDictionaries`

- _expression_ A variable that represents an '[Application](Word.Application.md)' object.
+_expression_ A variable that represents an **[Application](Word.Application.md)** object.

 ## Remarks

 Active custom conversion dictionaries are marked with a check in the **Custom Dictionaries** dialog box.
 Click **Options**, click the **Spelling & Grammar** tab, and then click the **Custom Dictionaries** button.

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example